cbeuw/cbeuw.github.io/_posts/2024-12-22-caa-footgun.md

 This is a bad design.
 An additive modification should not remove capabilities of unrelated, existing entries.

-This is bad for security too.
-Suppose you want only one CA to issue  only single-domain certificates for your domain.
-Well, this isn't "natively" supported.
-The best you can do is
+On the other hand, suppose you want only one CA to issue only single-domain certificates for your domain, then you must do
 ```
-issue "ca-i-want.com"
+issue     "letsencrypt.org"
-issuewild "a-registered-domain-thats-not-and-never-will-be-a-ca.com"
+issuewild ";"
 ```

 ---
-{: data-content="Footnotes"}

 [^1]: <https://datatracker.ietf.org/doc/html/rfc8659#section-4.3-3>